 Transport for London is responsible for the transport system within the English Capital, including the iconic underground tube network.
-London saw 15.5 million visitors from overseas in 2012, with a high proportion making use of the public transport infrastructure.
+In 2012, London saw 15.5 million visitors from overseas, with a high proportion making use of the public transport infrastructure.

 TfL approached us to assist with their language requirements because of our multifaceted approach to translation.
 As we have been successfully working with government departments for in excess of 20 years it was a simple decision for them to join our portfolio.
 As TfL operates in many fields, they have a broad spectrum of customers that require different language solutions.
 We provide interpreters, translated literature and accessible versions of all their material; this includes Braille, Large Print, Easy Read and audio descriptive content.

 Due to TfL’s position as a publicly funded government department, they are required to provide all passenger information in accessible formats on request.
 We operate a dedicated contact line on behalf of TfL so passengers are able to contact us directly with their alternative format requirements.
 This number appears on all of their printed public information.

 Typical project Considerations